-- Bulk-forming laxatives – also known as fiber supplements, these work in the same way that fiber in the diet normally does.
+- Bulk-forming laxatives: Also known as fiber supplements, these work in the same way that fiber in the diet normally does.
 They increase the bulk of stools by getting them to retain liquid, which encourages the bowels to push them out.
-Unless there is a specific reason why not, adults with constipation should start taking bulk-forming laxatives first.
-They usually take 12-24 hours to take effect.
+Adults with constipation should start taking bulk-forming laxatives as a first-line solution unless there is a specific reason not to do so.
+They usually take 12–24 hours to start working.

-- Osmotic laxatives – these soften the stool by increasing the amount of water secreted into the bowels, making them easier to pass.
-They may take up to 2-3 days before they start to work.
+- Osmotic laxatives: These soften the stool by increasing the amount of water secreted into the bowels, making it easier to pass.
+They may take up to 2–3 days before they start to work.

 There are also some less common types of laxatives:

 Like any medication, laxatives can have side effects.
-Exactly what side effects a person will experience will depend on what type they are taking.
+Exactly which side effects a person may experience will depend on what type they are taking.